tom-and-the-toothfairies/pathways/doc/FEATURES_RELEASE_1.md

 and presented in the UI.

 `no_drugs.pml` is a well-structured PML document that does not contain drug identifiers.
-Analysing it should result in no drugs being identified.
+Analysing it should result in no drugs being identified with an error being displayed in the errors tab.

 ## Identify Drugs in DINTO - Complete